List of Greyhawk deities: Lendor

 Lendor is the Suel god of Time, Tedium, Patience, and Study.
 His holy symbol is a crescent moon superimposed upon a full moon surrounded by stars.
 Though the exact number of stars varies, it is usually fourteen.
 Lendor is a distant deity, seeming to care little for the affairs of the world.
 He considers himself superior to other deities, especially his children.
 He has the ability to banish or undo the magic of any of his brood.
 Lendor was first detailed for the Dungeons & Dragons game in the World of Greyhawk Fantasy Game Setting (1983), by Gary Gygax.

 Lirr

 Lirr is the Oeridian goddess of Poetry and Art.
 She was first detailed for the Dungeons & Dragons game in the World of Greyhawk Fantasy Game Setting (1983), by Gary Gygax.

 Llerg

 Llerg is the god of Beasts and Strength.
 Among the savage Suel tribes of the fictional world's Amedio Jungle and Hepmonaland, he is known as Hlerg.

+Lolth

+The drow goddess Lolth is an iconic D&D villain originally associated with Greyhawk.